UofT-DSI/sql/02_activities/homework/homework_3.md

 # Homework 3: Essential SQL

--  	Due on Saturday, Sept 14 at 11:59pm
+-  	Due on Saturday, September 14 at 11:59pm
 -  	Weight: 8% of total grade
 -  	Upload one .sql file with your queries